GetMural/mural-docusaurus/docs/ImageBackground.md

 sidebar_label: ImageBackground
 ---

-## Image Background

-This editor pane is where you enter information for the Image Background view type.
+This editor pane is where you enter information for the ImageBackground view type.

 In it you will find fields for the following:

-* Fullpage
+- Fullpage
-* Navigation Title
+- Navigation Title
-* Title
+- Title
-* Subtitle
+- Subtitle
-* Text
+- Text
-* Offset Portrait Video
+- Offset Portrait Video
-* Image Sources
+- Image Sources
-* Audio Sources
+- Audio Sources

 ### Fullpage